travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

       Notes:

       * The "[skip ci]" added to the commit message avoids the script's push from triggering the pipeline build.
+We don't the doc build triggering the pipeline build.

       * We needed to add ``git config --global user.email`` and ``git config --global user.name`` for the script to work.